The Threepersons again -- but for the 1911

 The 1911 being new in, well, 1911, gunleather for it appeared quickly.
 W.H.
 Shelton who founded El Paso Saddlery and ultimately put it out of business by selling to third parties but forming Shelton-Payne Arms to compete with it in that same city, filed his patent to keep the mag button off the inside of the holster, in 1916.
 There is a 'mirror' leather shape inside the seam:

 The best-known style for the 1911 in that time was by A.W.
-Brill, who did not design but did make the version of the famous holster that looks like this one for the automatics:
+Brill, who did not design but did make the version of the famous holster that looks like this one for the automatics.
+It has a cuff, it has a fender -- and yet it is still a Threepersons, for the auto.

-That same arrangement, of a holster that enclosed the trigger guard but exposed the trigger in the fashion of early revolver holsters, carried on into the holster style by S.D.
-Myres that he called the Tom Threepersons; for automatics.
-Not an accident, Arno Brill worked for Sam Myres.
-Also like the Brill, the Myres version had a closed muzzle that was a continuation of the welted main seam which welts, at that time, were unique to the Brills and the King Ranch holsters they were based on.
+Arno Brill briefly worked for Sam Myres circa 1929.
+Like the Brill, the Myres version created by Arno had a closed muzzle that was a continuation of the welted main seam which welts, at that time, were unique to the Brills and the King Ranch holsters they were based on.
 It is at lower right:

-So a Threepersons Style holster for the automatics did not look like this one with three massive welts inside the seam (made by Becknell who also was a Texas lawman):
+So a Threepersons Style holster for the automatics did not look like this one with three massive welts inside the seam (made by Becknell who also was a Texas lawman), much as it appeals to our understanding of one as described by Charlie Askins:

 I bring this up because some of today's makers that include the modern El Paso Saddlery company that is not related to the original that failed 1902, refer to the 'not' version as a Threepersons.
 I blame JB for this because he's mistakenly called it that; I suppose, because it fits with Charlie Askins' overly-simple assertion that a Threepersons is summarized as 'rides high and exposes the trigger guard'.
 A very early Bianchi: